mlafleur/mlafleur.github.io/_posts/2016/2016-06-10-microsoft-v2-endpoint-primer.md

 ---
 Until recently Microsoft had two very distinct systems for authenticating users; [Microsoft Account](https://en.wikipedia.org/wiki/Microsoft_account) (or MSA) and [Azure Active Directory](https://azure.microsoft.com/en-us/documentation/articles/active-directory-whatis/) (or Azure AD).
 Both served the same purpose but for very different audiences; MSA for consumer services and Azure AD for enterprise services.
 For a while this separation worked reasonably well.
 While application required different integrations, most applications tended to sit squarely in one market or the other.

 Over time however, the distinction between "Enterprise" and "Consumer" applications has eroded.
 Today we it is extremely common to find publishers targeting both markets with the same solution and users with multiple accounts for work and personal use.
 Having to support distinct authentication integrations quickly became a pain point.
-The solution to this pain is the [Microsoft v2 Endpoint](https://azure.microsoft.com/en-us/documentation/articles/?product=active-directory&amp;term=app+model+v2.0) (previously known as "Converged Authentication").
+The solution to this pain is the [Microsoft v2 Endpoint](https://azure.microsoft.com/en-us/documentation/articles/?product=active-directory&term=app+model+v2.0) (previously known as "Converged Authentication").

 ## What is v2 Endpoint
 The v2 Endpoint allows applications to authenticate both Microsoft Accounts and Azure AD accounts using a single [OAUTH2](https://en.wikipedia.org/wiki/OAuth) endpoint.
 This allows developers to build applications that are entirely  account-agnostic.
 You no longer need to know which type of account the user owns.
 More importantly, you no longer need to ask to user to tell you what type of account they have (which to be honest, 90% of users likely have no idea how to answer).

 Obviously there are some APIs may have different data sets depending on the account type.
 [Microsoft Graph](https://graph.microsoft.io/en-us/docs/overview/overview) for example provides access to a number of APIs common to MSA and Azure AD accounts (Outlook, OneDrive, etc.) but some APIs only apply to enterprise accounts (Delve, SharePoint, etc.).
 To support these scenarios your application can determine the account type at run-time.
 The key difference here being that your application can pragmatically find the account type than relying on the user to tell your code.

-## OAUTH &amp; Grant Types
+## OAUTH & Grant Types

 The v2 Endpoint uses OAUTH2 for authorization and supports the two most common Grant Types, Authorization Code and Implicit.
 If you're not familiar with OAUTH (and OAUTH2 specifically), a Grant Types defines the workflow used for a particular OAUTH transaction.
 They all provide the same output, a token representing the authenticated user.
 Where they differ is how that token is obtained.
 In an effort to avoid going down a rabbit hole, I won't go into the details of OAUTH and the various grant flows.
 I will instead point you to an [excellent article on the topic](https://aaronparecki.com/2012/07/29/2/oauth2-simplified).